-If you are using a browser that automatically translates web pages (I use Chrome mainly, but sometimes use Explorer).
-It will make your uploading a lot easier.
-Once you are logged in, you can find a ‘post video’ command in the toolbar at the top of the web-page (the third command from the right).
+Once you are logged in, you can find a ‘post video’ command in the toolbar at the top of the web-page).
 Uploading is a straightforward task, but the limitations regarding file size, format and bitrate are very restrictive, especially for free users.

 Free vs. Premium Membership

 There are two categories of users ‘Free’ and ‘Premium’.
 Premium members pay a monthly fee (the equivalent of several USD per month) and can enjoy more benefits and fewer restrictions.
 You can find out about how to become a premium member here: ex.nicovideo.jp/help/premium/index.html and here Nico Nico Guide II : Getting a Paid Account

 I recommend starting off as a free user and exploring the site and its functions before deciding whether or not to upgrade.

 - Format: MPEG4 (i.e., with an .mp4 extension) are preferred, though common formats like AVI, MPEG2, WMV and DivX may also be accepted (I usually upload H.264 video in an .mp4 container).